OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0026.md

 Now you can use objection to dynamically analyze the application on non-rooted devices.

-The following commands summarize how to patch and start dynamic analysis using objection using the [UnCrackable App for Android Level 1](../../apps/android/MASTG-APP-0003.md) as an example:
+The following commands summarize how to patch and start dynamic analysis using objection using the #MASTG-APP-0003 as an example:

 ```bash
 # Download the Uncrackable APK